justinnaldzin/big-data-benchmarking/README.md

 Print the command line help menu to view all the options for running the application
 ```
-                        UPDATE THIS

 $ ./big_data_benchmarking.py --help

-usage: big_data_benchmarking.py [-h] [-r ROWS] [-i ITERATIONS]
+usage: big_data_benchmarking.py [-h] [-t TABLE_LIKE] [-r ROWS] [-i ITERATIONS]
                                 [-u CONCURRENT_USERS] [-p DATA_PATH] [-c] [-d]
                                 [database_list [database_list ...]]

 Big Data Benchmarking

 positional arguments:
   database_list         Specify the list of Databases to benchmark.
 These
                         names must match the names pre-configured in the
                         'config.json' file.

 optional arguments:
   -h, --help            show this help message and exit
+  -t TABLE_LIKE, --table-like TABLE_LIKE
+                        Specify the name of the tables to benchmark.
+This uses
+                        the SQL 'LIKE' operator to search a specified pattern
+                        so use the '%' sign to define wildcards.
+Default is
+                        '%' which will find all existing tables in the
+                        database.
   -r ROWS, --rows ROWS  The maximum number of rows to return from each query
                         execution.
 Default is 10000
   -i ITERATIONS, --iterations ITERATIONS
                         The number of benchmark iterations to perform on the
                         database.
 Default is 1
   -u CONCURRENT_USERS, --users CONCURRENT_USERS
                         The number of concurrent users to connect to the
                         database.
 Default is 1
   -p DATA_PATH, --path DATA_PATH
                         Full directory path to where the data files are
                         stored.
 These will be used to create the tables and
                         insert into database.
 Default path is: /data
   -c, --create-tables   Create tables and insert into database the data files
                         that exist within in the folder '--path' argument.
 Not
                         specifying this option will run benchmarks on all
-                       existing tables in the database
+                        existing tables in the database.
   -d, --drop-tables     The '--create-tables' argument must be specified.
 Only
                         those tables created will be dropped.
 ```

 ## Benchmarking